 - How effective was the training in helping learners gain relevant knowledge and skills?

 - Could the learners apply what they learned to improve their performance at work?

 - What other benefits did the training program achieve?

-The answers to these questions helps you determine if the training was worth your organization’s investment—and answering these questions requires measurement of the outcomes.
+The answers to these questions help you determine if the training was worth your organization’s investment—and answering these questions requires measurement of the outcomes.